Dr Ben Webber, School of Environmental Sciences, University of East Anglia

-Dr Turner, University of Reading, Department of Meteorology; National Centre for Atmospheric Science (NCAS)
+Dr Andrew Turner, Department of Meteorology, University of Reading; National Centre for Atmospheric Science (NCAS)

 Climate change is expected to profoundly affect the South Asian (Indian) monsoon, with substantial impacts on the livelihoods of over a billion people.
 Predicted effects include increasing rainfall, despite weakening of the associated monsoon winds.
 A key part of understanding these effects is analysing projections of changing surface ocean conditions and teleconnections to sources of climate variability such as El Niño, which in turn strongly influence monsoon rainfall and its variability.
 However, relatively little research has been conducted into how changes to atmosphere-ocean interaction might influence the South Asian monsoon.
 You will investigate these fundamental questions using state-of-the-art computer climate models.